-Hey bro… “How many rest days a week do you need?”
-Well, it all depends of yourself and what you want to achieve.
+Hey bro, “How many rest days a week do you need?”
+Well, it all depends on yourself and what you want to achieve.

 It’s worth mentioning that on average, a muscle group needs at least 72 hours to recover almost entirely.
 But to make things sure, elite athletes like Eddie Hall say that you need at least 7-10 days to fully recover after deadlifts or squats.